rjhoyle/cs311-fall2024/docs/policies.md

 student to attempt each assignment and turn in the results.
 You are encouraged to complete every assignment as this is one of the most effective ways to learn the material.

-Assignments will be graded on a scale of:
-* <b>S+</b> &mdash; Exceeded expectations
-* <b>S</b> &mdash; Satisfactory.
-All main components of the assignment completed
-* <b>S-</b> &mdash; Program needs improvement, or not fully implemented
-* <b>U</b> &mdash; Unsatisfactory.
-Program does not compile, or major elements missing

-To get a grade of <b>S+</b>, you'll need to do some of the extra credit sections on the assignments.
-Doing the regular sections of the assignments correctly will get you a grade of <b>S</b>, which will translate to around a median grade for the semester.
-If you want to get an A, you'll need to get some <b>S+</b> grades.

-  Submitting assignments that do not compile, or are otherwise heavily broken, will result in an automatic grade of <b>U</b>.

 You have 4 automatic extensions given to you during the semester which you can use for the homework assignments.
 Please note, this is 4 extensions